zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 There are several challenges with photos and visual content – and Amazon itself isn't always the limiting factor:

-**Compression.** Kindle automatically compresses images and the rest of the content you upload.
+- File compression: Kindle automatically compresses images and the rest of the content you upload.
 This is probably in everyone's best interest.
 The scant documentation on images doesn't serve readers or authors well.

-**Resolution and colorspace.** Mobile devices can be among the most demanding ways to view an image.
+- Resolution and colorspace: Mobile devices can be among the most demanding ways to view an image.
 That said, a 500 ppi mobile display and an e-ink reader with limited processing power want very different things from a photograph.
 Both Kindle gurus and the platform's own documentation advise authors to consider their readers' needs.
 Good advice!

-**Grayscale, btw.** Kindle documention doesn't mention which grayscale conversion standard they utilize (or if it's proprietary, which some authors have asserted).
+- Grayscale, btw: Kindle documention doesn't mention which grayscale conversion standard they utilize (or if it's proprietary, which some authors have asserted).
 I can only say that it's worth testing your color illustrations on Amazon's own e-ink hardware. <a href="#ref1" alt="back">↩</a>

 <h4 id="note2">Note 2</h4>